 Instead of decoded values, you will see a history consisting of the servers that you have connected to since starting KaDeck, which might be just one entry at the moment.

 When connecting to a different or the same server again in the server browser and using the custom codec again, you will see that a new entry was added.
-Though this might not be a useful functionality of a codec, this demo shows how to maintain and share state between custom codecs, especially when using KaDeck Enterprise.
+Though this might not be a useful functionality of a codec, this demo shows how to maintain and share state between custom codecs, especially when using KaDeck Web.

 If you haven't done so already, please read our other articles in this section.